DNVIC/archipelago-sm64hacks/README.md

 * SheepSquared - Testing
 * KingToad74EE - Testing
 * Agyroth - Testing
+* HeralayanSalty - Making a good bit of the bizhawk client connector script
+* Everyone who submitted JSON files for the github repo
 * A bunch of archipelago worlds I ended up referencing when making this.

 Below this is the main archipelago readme, felt like i should keep it since this repo has basically their whole code, but its unchanged so dont read it if you only care about repo-specific things